 #1 A shoujo reimagining

-Flash looks to correct that.
-It’s the same general story about Honey, a student at a Christian boarding school, discovering that she has special powers and fighting back against the criminal Panther Claw syndicate, but its presented very differently. everything about it screams shoujo now, with the most obvious change being the softer artstyle and prettier character-designs compared 1994’s New Cutie Honey
+Cutie Honey Flash looks to correct that.
+It’s the same general story about Honey—a student at a Christian boarding school—using her special powers to fight against the evil Panther Claw Syndicate.
+However, its presented very differently this time around.
+Everything about it screams shoujo now, with the most obvious change being the softer artstyle and prettier character-designs, certainly when compared to 1994’s New Cutie Honey

 The Sailor Moon influences are a bit obvious, with Honey herself this time feeling like a mix between her original self and Usagi Tsukino.
 That’s not a bad thing, though, and the story develops in an interesting direction of its own.